 Great side dishes are an essential part of making a special Thanksgiving meal.
-Yes, sometimes you want to roll out the old standys, but it’s nice to add some variety, too!
+Yes, sometimes you want to roll out the old standbys, but it’s nice to add some variety, too!
 With that in mind, we have pulled together this roundup of Creative Thanksgiving Sides from our fellow bloggers along with a few of our favorites from here on Cooking Chat.
-Originally published in 2014, with new recipes and other updates added recently.
+Originally published in 2014, updated with new recipes for 2019.
 Check them out and let us know what you try!

 Well, Thanksgiving day is almost here!
 Do you have your menu 100% locked in?
 Or do you plan like me…you think about your menu for a big dinner for weeks, have it basically set but are tweaking right up until the company arrives.
 If you’re looking for one more idea (or maybe a few more!) to put on the table Thursday, today we bring you these delicious Creative Thanksgiving Sides.